-Advocates of same-sex marriage routinely argue that those who oppose redefining marriage are motivated by "anti-gay animus," either in the form of unthinking ignorance or actual hostility.
-Such aspersions, which take various forms, are often cast at people and institutions of faith.
+Advocates striving to redefine marriage routinely argue that those who defend marriage between a man and a woman are motivated by

+"anti-gay animus," in the form of unthinking ignorance or actual hostility.
+Such aspersions are often cast at people and institutions of faith.